keyboardDrummer/Miksilo/docs/_docs/grammar/trivia.md

 }
 ```

 The reordering has completed but all the comments are gone!
-To retain our comments in the output, we'll add another delta that causes the results from `TriviaGrammar` to be stored in the AST.
-For brevity we won't show the code now, but you can find it [here](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/deltas/javac/trivia/CaptureTriviaDelta.scala).
+To retain our comments in the output, we'll add another delta, [StoreTriviaDelta](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/deltas/javac/trivia/StoreTriviaDelta.scala), that causes the results from `TriviaGrammar` to be stored in the AST.
 With this delta added to our refactoring, we get the following output:

 ```scala
 class Example {